Estate Taxes: Gone Today but Here Tomorrow?

 2. Continuing estate tax planning

-If you would have a taxable estate if the estate tax exemption increase expires after 2025 (meaning a single person with a net worth more than $6 million or a couple with more than $12 million), it’s important to continue estate tax planning, regardless of this new tax law.
+If you expect to have a taxable estate when the current estate tax exemption expires (meaning a single person with a net worth more than $6 million or a couple with more than $12 million), it’s important to continue estate tax planning, regardless of current and proposed tax laws.
 While the increased estate tax exemption might keep you free from estate tax today, the only way you can fully utilize it before your death is by giving away all of your assets before the increase expires.